jd1618/jd1618.github.io/_pages/about.md

 * _Engaged with: client verification, factor review, actuarial reporting and sensitivity analysis_

 Investments:
-* _Obtained knowledge of bonds, commodities, derivatives, equities and there dynamics in difference economic scenarios_
+* _Obtained knowledge of bonds, commodities, derivatives, equities, swaps and how they behave in different economic scenarios_
 * _Presented a talk on "Investment Insight for Pension Schemes" to founders and partners of the firm_

 ## Education